 I love my Asian films.
-So, when I heard that Bong Joon-ho’s dark comedy drama “Parasite” was the first Korean film to have won the Palme d’Or award at the 2019 Cannes Film Festival, I knew this was a film I had to check out.
+So, when I heard that Bong Joon-ho’s dark comedy drama Parasite was the first Korean film to have won the Palme d’Or award at the 2019 Cannes Film Festival, I knew that this was a film I had to check out.

-It’s not often that films surprise me, thrill me and keep me on the edge of my seat, but Parasite is an exhilarating ride; breathtaking and suspenseful with the many twists and turns.
+It’s not often that a film surprises me, thrills me and keeps me on the edge of my seat, but Parasite is an exhilarating ride; breathtaking and suspenseful with many twists and turns.
 While being extremely entertaining, hilarious and serious at the same time, Parasite also highlights the inequality in South Korean society and social discrimination.

-While the entire cast was impressive, the actors who played the Kim family were especially great; Cho Woo-shik as Kim Ki-woo, the first to infiltrate the Park clan as a tutor, Park So-dam as Kim Ki-jung, who pretends to be a strict art teacher and Jang Hye-jin as Choong-sook who moonlights as a housekeeper.
+While the entire cast are impressive, the actors who play the Kim family are especially great; Cho Woo-shik as Kim Ki-woo, the first to infiltrate the Park clan as a tutor, Park So-dam as Kim Ki-jung, who pretends to be a strict art teacher and Jang Hye-jin as Choong-sook who moonlights as a housekeeper.

 But it is Bong Joon-ho’s constant muse Song Kang-ho who steals the show as character Kim Ki-taek, the father of the Kim clan and unemployed driver.
-Song Kang-ho’s performance is so impressive and equipped with Bong Joon-ho‘s incredible storytelling, I was rendered speechless long after leaving the cinema.
+Song Kang-ho’s fierce performance is so impressively equipped with Bong Joon-ho‘s incredible storytelling, that I was rendered speechless long after leaving the cinema.

 Parasite is captivating, stressful, intricate, shocking and fucking brilliant.
 I strongly urge you to see this clever South Korean film while you can, because if not, you’re seriously missing out.
 Parasite is one of the best films I have seen of 2019 and one that will be very difficult to forget.